 The central aim of John A. Gupton College is to have funeral service education personnel that are members of the human service profession, members of the community in which they serve, members that participate in the relationship between bereaved families and those engaged in the funeral service profession and knowledge of compliance and regulatory guidelines, as well as members that are sensitive to the responsibility for public health, safety, and welfare in caring for human remains.

-Within the philosophy of educating the total person, Gupton College strives to achieve the following goals as expressed by the American Board of Funeral Service Education:
+Within this philosophy, Gupton College strives to achieve the following goals as expressed by the American Board of Funeral Service Education: